Air Force, Army and Archaeology

 The main road past the Museum gates, Sochorova Street, is not really set up for pedestrians or cyclists, so one must be particularly watchful for traffic if they are traveling to the museum by either of those means.

-The museum website is mostly in Czech but does have a translation function to make it workable in English and a selection of other languages.
+The museum website is in Czech, but does have a translation function to make it workable in English and a selection of other languages.
+It will provide you with current operating hours and admission prices among other things.